jollytoad/ahx/docs/css_rules.md

 NOTE: The stylesheet is not removed or disabled later should the rule no longer match any element (this behaviour may get implemented in the future).

+Has no attribute equivalent.

+No equivalent in _htmx_.

 ### --ahx-get/post/put/patch/delete

 Cause an element to issue a HTTP request to the specified URL on the trigger